Blue-infosec/Admin-Threats/UpdatePasswords/README.md

 To delegate authority to different administrators over different computers, simply use different public/private key pairs.
 When using Group Policy to create the scheduled job on the machines in an organizational unit, for example, any certificate can be specified, and this does not have to be the same certificate used for all machines in a domain.
 The corresponding private keys can be shared with whatever subset of administrators is desired.
 If the private key is on a smart card, that card can be physically protected from unauthorized admins.

-The update script writes to the Application event log whenever and wherever the script is run (Source: PasswordArchive, Event ID: 9013).
+The update script writes to the Application event log whenever the script is run (Source: PasswordArchive, Event ID: 9013).

 The script can only be used to reset the passwords of local accounts, not domain accounts in AD.

 ## Threats
 Keep the private key for the certificate used to encrypt the password archive files secure, such as on a smart card.
 This is the most important factor.

-If the private key for the certificate is compromised, create a new key pair, replace the certificate file (.CER) in the shared folder, and immediately remotely trigger the scheduled job on all machines using Group Policy, SCHTASKS.EXE or some other technique.
+If the private key for the certificate is compromised, create a new key pair, replace the certificate file (.CER) in the shared folder, and immediately remotely trigger the scheduled job on all machines using Group Policy, PowerShell remoting, SCHTASKS.EXE or some other technique.
 Once all passwords have been changed, the fact that the old private key has been compromised does not mean any current passwords are known.

 Use an RSA public key which is 2048 bits or larger.
 The public key encrypts a random 256-bit Rijndael key, which encrypts the password.
 Every file has a different Rijndael key.
 RSA and Rijndael are used for maximum backwards compatibility (using AES explicitly in the script requires .NET Framework 3.5 or later).